-How to Get the Go London Explorer Pass
+How to Get the London Explorer Pass

 If you go the digital route, just download the free Go City app on your smartphone to house your pass and your free guidebook.
 If you prefer paper, print your pass and guidebook at home and carry them with you.

-Because of the coronavirus pandemic, you now have two years from the date of purchase to activate your pass.
+You have two years from the date of purchase to activate your pass.
 After that, it expires.
 There’s also a risk-free guarantee that allows you to get a refund on non-activated passes within 90 days of purchase.

-Go London Explorer Pass Review: Is It Worth It?
+London Explorer Pass Review: Is It Worth It?

-So, is the Go London Explorer Pass worth it?
+So, is the Go City London Explorer Pass worth it?
 We think so, but it depends on how you use it.

-If you like taking your time and plan on visiting just one or two sites per day, then the Go London Explorer Pass is probably a good fit.
+If you like taking your time and plan on visiting just one or two sites per day, then the London Explorer Pass is probably a good fit.
 Likewise, if you plan to visit several spots in the U.K. and are splitting up your stays in London, then this pass may be for you.

-Regardless of how you look at it, the Go London Explorer Pass should save you money.
+Regardless of how you look at it, the London Explorer Pass should save you money.
 Provided you visit the number of attractions you paid for and don’t load up on £10 sites, it’s hard to see a scenario where you don’t come out ahead.

-Thanks so much for reading our Go London Explorer Pass review, and have a great time in London.
+Thanks so much for reading our Go City London Explorer Pass review, and have a great time in London.
 Until next time, happy traveling!

-Go London Explorer Pass Review
+London Explorer Pass Review

 Pass Options and Lengths

-Go London Explorer Pass Review
+London Explorer Pass Review Summary

-The Go London Explorer Pass is an excellent option for saving time and money in London.
+The London Explorer Pass is an excellent option for saving time and money in London.
 The pass is best suited for return visitors, those with extended stays, and those who are splitting their time between London and other cities.
 It includes entry to some of the most iconic sites in London, and you’re not required to activate the pass until two years after the date of purchase.

 Regardless of how you look at it, the London Explorer Pass should save you money.
 Provided you visit the number of attractions you paid for, its hard to see a scenario where you don’t come out ahead.